 Anime and Manga

 - In Death Note, Light Yagami joins the task force looking for Kira to throw off suspicion as he himself is Kira.
-At one point, he erases his own memory, and becomes such a Deep Cover Agent that even he doesn't know he's undercover!
+At one point, he erases his own memory, and becomes such a great example that even he doesn't know he's undercover!
 He's practically a Manchurian Agent, except that he isn't being manipulated by anyone other than himself.
 Everything goes exactly as planned.

 - Mitsuko's mother in Kikaider, who was hired to spy on Dr. Komiyoji, and only gave birth to her as a means to appear like a normal happy family.

-- Bucky Barnes, during his time as the The Winter Soldier often served this role during the Cold War, given that he was an American brainwashed into serving as a Soviet assassin.
+- Captain America: Bucky Barnes, during his time as the the Winter Soldier, often served this role during the Cold War, given that he was an American brainwashed into serving as a Soviet assassin.

 - Marvel's Civil War involved Namor having multiple sleeper cells in the USA.
 Of course, seeing as this was the B-story, this didn't go anywhere.

 - Preacher: The Holy Grail apparently has at least one deep cover agent in every country's government, to make sure they don't get out of line.
 Hoever, Hoover notes that they've become accustomed to secretly running the world and seeing world leaders squirm, so when the time comes for the final attack mobilizing all the Grail's resources, they don't show up.

 - Ur-example — the Evil Matriarch from The Manchurian Candidate.

 - The Long Kiss Goodnight had a case of this, but Charlie's Deep Cover situation (which fractured at inopportune moments) was more a case of amnesia (which resulted in sweet, cute housewife displaying mad skills) based on a sudden betrayal.